 This is one smart functionality you can have on your WooCommerce store.
 You can show/exclude coupons from discounts for some products that have specific attributes.

-What do you mean by show/exclude coupons based on product attributes?
+What does show/exclude coupons based on product attributes mean?

 Let’s make it simple with an example.

 Consider you are selling fifty T-shirts in total on your store.
 Different colors, sizes, collar-type (attributes).

 But, you want to offer a flat 20% discount only when the user adds a red T-shirt to the cart, irrespective of other attributes.